 Reciprocating compressors are generally used in those applications where high pressure, and a short burst of discontinuous airflow, are required.
-Thus, it’s an ultimate choice for householders, DIYers, construction businesses, and small-scale shops for dust cleaning, air-brushing, running air-borne tools, sandblasting, tire inflation, and many more tasks.
+Thus, it’s the ultimate choice for householders, DIYers, construction businesses, and small-scale shops for dust cleaning, air-brushing, running air-borne tools, sandblasting, tire inflation, and many more tasks.

 The most significant advantage of using a reciprocating compressor in daily application is that it won’t get damaged for intermittent usage or running beneath its highest capacity.
-Industrialists suggest extending the reciprocating air compressor 50% greater than its required air volume to allow the compressor to run appropriately and eliminating uncontrolled heat production.
+Industrialists suggest extending the reciprocating air compressor to 50% greater than its required air volume to allow the compressor to run appropriately and eliminate uncontrolled heat production.

 Rotary vs. reciprocating compressor: Which is better?